 - Incorporate safety into every aspect of the customer experience strategy.
 This is especially important right now but will continue to be a priority as customers grapple with the aftermath of the pandemic.
 Making your commitment to safety obvious and transparent will help customers feel better about supporting your business and work to build your brand.

 - Use data and analytics to better understand the changing needs of customers.
 In the future, customers’ needs and expectations will continue to evolve.
 Businesses will have to be proactive about gaining insight into these areas and remaining flexible and adaptable.
-Using a technology solution like Sixdots to create a data-backed customer experience strategy will help businesses in the hospitality industry maintain customer satisfaction more efficiently and effectively.
+Using a technology solution to create a data-backed customer experience strategy will help businesses in the hospitality industry maintain customer satisfaction more efficiently and effectively.

 - Create a contactless environment.
 It is important to create a touchless experience in order to promote safety and instill confidence in your customers.
 For bars and restaurants, QR code menus are an effective way to provide a contactless experience and reduce the transmission of germs by way of traditional paper menus.

 - Find ways to bring your business to your customers.
 People are going to be hesitant about heading out to brick and mortar stores for some time.
 Any way you can find to meet your customers where they are will be helpful in keeping your brand relevant and meeting the needs of your customers.